Bealby/lisa-fairfield/README.md

 ### Media

-- All photos were provided by Lisa Fairfield who in turn recieved permission from her Peers to publish on Website.

-  Nick Brice - Artistic Director
-  Jack Shepherd - English Actor, Playwright and Theatre director
+- All photos were provided by Lisa Fairfield who in turn recieved permission from her Peers to publish on Website. **Nick Brice** - Artistic Director & **Jack Shepherd** - English Actor, Playwright and Theatre director.

 ### Acknowledgements